-United States Filter Corporation has announced that it has reorganized its water and wastewater business into fully integrated service and capital equipment groups and named Frank Firsching and Mike Stark as the group presidents.
-Firsching will now serve as president of USFilters Water and Wastewater Systems Group.
-Stark will serve as president of USFilters Services Group.
+United States Filter Corporation has announced the reorganization of its water and wastewater business into fully integrated service and capital equipment groups.
+The company has named Frank Firsching and Mike Stark as the group presidents.
+Firsching will now serve as president of USFilter’s Water and Wastewater Systems Group.
+Stark will serve as president of USFilter’s Services Group.

 "USFilter has driven the evolution of the water industry in the past decade by constantly re-inventing itself.
 If we are to remain the market leader, we must stay ahead of the industry’s thinking.
 It’s in that spirit that these changes were made to refine and improve our operational and sales intensity," said Andy Seidel, president and chief operating officer of Vivendi Water North America.

 USFilter’s capital equipment product lines have been consolidated into a single group under Firsching in order to facilitate integrated technology, equipment and controls solutions to municipal and industrial customers.
 Firsching has been a member of the USFilter executive team since 1992.
 In his latest position, Firsching was executive vice president of the process water group.
 As the president of USFilter’s Water and Wastewater Systems Group, Firsching will be responsible for managing the $800 million industrial and municipal capital equipment product lines.